 Thompson said the caucus’ budget proposal -- an alternative to plans submitted by President Barack Obama and House Republicans -- would have spent trillions of dollars more than Obama’s budget.
 We rated the claim False because the caucus budget would have spent less over 10 years than Obama’s budget.

 But we pointed out that, according to experts, total tax collections under the caucus plan would have been some $5 trillion higher than under the Obama budget.

 In an April 2011 vote, the caucus budget failed in the House, 347-77.
 Baldwin voted for it; Pelosi, the House minority leader at the time, was among 108 Democrats and 239 Republicans who voted against it.

 The TV ad doesn’t cite any reasons and the GOP committee didn’t reply to our requests for more information.

 We checked a transcript of the debate on the House floor about the Progressive Caucus budget proposal and it indicates Pelosi didn’t speak.
 We also checked the collection of news releases on Pelosi’s House website.
 We found she spoke on the House floor about the Republican budget proposal, but not about the Progressive Caucus budget.

 The National Republican Senatorial Committee said Baldwin "proposed a $3.9 trillion tax increase -- a tax increase so extreme" that "even Nancy Pelosi voted against it."

-Baldwin backed a budget that included a tax increase even larger than what the committee claimed.
+Baldwin backed a budget that included a $3.9 trillion tax increase.
 Pelosi voted against the budget and its tax increase, although her reasons aren’t clear.

 We rate the claim Mostly True.